awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amazonmq-broker.md

  `1`

 `IpAddresses`  <a name="IpAddresses-fn::getatt"></a>
 The IP addresses of each broker instance as a list of strings\.
+Does not apply to RabbitMQ brokers\.
  `['198.51.100.2', '203.0.113.9']`

 `MqttEndpoints`  <a name="MqttEndpoints-fn::getatt"></a>